TotomInc/loaderz/readme.md

 - `Loader#queue:type, url`: accept 3 different types (audio, image, video).
 - `Loader#load`: used to load all queued ressources.
 Return a promise so you can chain with `then` and `catch`.

+## Contribute

+All the code is written in Typescript.
+Feel free to contribute by creating issues and PRs:

+1. Fork and clone the repo: `git@github.com:username/loaderz.git`
+2. Install all dev-deps: `yarn install` or `npm install`
+3. Run the demo: `yarn demo` (`localhost:8080`)
+4. Edit some files.
+All differents loaders are in `lib/loaders`
+5. Commit and push your edits, then create a PR

 ## License

 Under MIT license, view the license file for more information.